General guidelines for backcountry cabin use and etiquette:

 - Any maintenance done on the cabin is only allowed with the written approval of the managing land agency.
 Adding or modifying structures can negatively affect its historical value.

-- The threat of Hantavirus (a respiratory disease caused by a virus shed by rodents) exists in all backcountry cabins.
+- The threat of Hantavirus (a sometimes fatal respiratory disease caused by a virus shed by rodents) exists in all backcountry cabins.
 Do not sweep rodent droppings.
 Use a solution of bleach and water to either spray them or mop the floor.

 - Pack it in, pack it out.
 Leave the cabin cleaner than you found it.
 There is no trash service.